SkywardApps/popcorn/docs/dotnet/DotNetTutorialInspectors.md

 ## Set your own custom inspector

-Our default inspector may not meet the all of the needs of your organization, so we also offer the option to define your own inspector.
+Our default inspector may not meet all of the needs of your organization, so we also offer the option to define your own inspector.

 We can add a custom response object and then pass it to Popcorn in our configuration declaration:
 ```csharp